Colombia Driving Advice and Car Hire Info

 Driving In Colombia

-Driving standards are poor with aggressive driving the norm and road conditions are variable.
-You shouldn’t need a 4WD in cities but may want to consider a more powerful car in a hilly city such as Medellin so you have enough power to accelerate from problems if you need to.
-Speed humps are present both in cities and on larger roads outside Cities and may not always have a warning sign.
+You shouldn’t need a 4WD to drive in cities but should consider one if driving away from main highways.
+Speed humps are present both in cities and on larger roads outside cities and may not always have a warning sign.
 Accidents are frequently caused by seeing a speed bump late, braking and the car behind hitting you.
-Keep an eye on the regional news.
-Before setting off, ask someone about safety on your intended route.
-Once you set out, tell soldiers or police where you’re heading and ask if everything is normal or if there are any dangers you should be aware of.
 Many cities have a “pico y placa” system in place, whereby if your plate number ends in one of those listed, you can’t drive on city streets that day.The rental company should make you aware if that affecst the vehicle you rent.

 Colombia Car Rental –